 Some years after meeting and after quite a bit of PR had been generated by Kruschandl and his cars, he and Donald (Don) formed a company together called Bluebird Electric Limited, which company was set up by Alex Spofforth (Spofforths) to accept funds for Nelson's LSR project vehicles from sponsor companies.
 This was under the terms of a License Agreement (long since terminated) to their company to use his revolutionary EV refueling system and car designs (then the subject of a 2nd patent application GB2253379).

-Thus Don became an advocate for electric vehicles and since meeting Kruschandl (who is now a consultant on sustainable EV infrastructure) Don has banged the EV drum loud and clear - and continues to do so today.
-Nelson says that he is "...proud to have converted this relation of the Campbell clan to clean electricity," after all those years of his ancestors polluting the atmosphere.
+Thus Don became an advocate for electric vehicles and since meeting Kruschandl (who is now a consultant on sustainable EV infrastructure) Don has banged the EV drum loud and clear - and continues to do so today in diminishing capacity as his name as a brand in LSR circles fades to obscurity.
+Despite the obvious shelf-life issue, Nelson is quoted as saying that he is "...proud to have converted this relation of the Campbell clan to clean electricity," after all those years of his ancestors polluting the atmosphere.

 STUNNER - This beautiful electric car was designed and built by Kruschandl in 1997.
 It featured his patented battery cartridge exchange system using four of the pneumatic servos that were tried and tested in the BE1 above.
 It is painted a proper bluebird blue which proved to be troublesome with insects taking a shine to the color, an amusing phenomenon still unexplained.
 The car held the potential to raise the LSR well above 300 mph before Ohio State University even got a look in with their Buckeye Bullet - as per a presentation that Kruschandl and Neil Carr-Jones gave to a board of directors for one of Sir Terence Conran's companies in old London town, when the inventor was still backing Don.
 The car above was built at workshops in what is now Herstmonceux Museum, an early electricity generating station that is on a monument protection programme with English Heritage.